runtimeverification/javamop/src/README.md

 v.1.8 or higher
  * Check Git is installed properly: run `git` from a terminal.

-##Build and Install
+# Build and Install

 1. Run `git clone https://github.com/runtimeverification/javamop.git`
 to check out the source code from the
 [Github repository](https://github.com/runtimeverification/javamop/)
-(or download it as a ZIP/TAR.GZ archive directly from the [Github release page](https://github.com/runtimeverification/javamop/releases)).
+(or download it as a ZIP or TAR.GZ archive directly from the [Github release page](https://github.com/runtimeverification/javamop/releases)).

 2. Run `mvn package` in the `<JavaMOP_HOME>` directory.